srikardevulapalli/E-commerce-Support-Agent-Grader/README.md

 * **Real-time Score Display:** The frontend immediately displays the actual scores returned by the `judgeval` evaluation for instant feedback.
 * **E-commerce Guardrails:** Includes a basic AI-powered guardrail to ensure test queries are relevant to an e-commerce context.

+## About `judgeval`

+This project is powered by `judgeval`, an open-source toolkit from Judgment Labs designed for the post-building phase of agent development.
+It provides the essential tools for tracing and evaluating autonomous, stateful agents.

+The core idea is to capture runtime data from agent-environment interactions to enable continuous learning and self-improvement.
+By tracing every input, output, and tool call, developers can debug agent runs, collect data, and pinpoint performance bottlenecks.

+This application specifically uses `judgeval` for two key purposes:
+1.  **Tracing:** The `@judgment.observe` decorator automatically traces every agent run, capturing the full context for debugging and analysis in the Judgment Cloud.
+2.  **Evals:** We use `judgeval`'s powerful evaluation framework to run a suite of scorers on each agent's response.
+This includes built-in scorers like `AnswerCorrectnessScorer` and `FaithfulnessScorer`, as well as a custom-built `EmpathyScorer` that uses an LLM-as-a-judge to measure a more subjective quality.

 ## ⚙️ How It Works

 This application uses a client-server architecture: